oddbird/oddleventy/content/blog/2024/css-demographics.md

 a few things jumped out out:

-- Men seem more likely to write JS primarily, while women are more likely to write CSS primarily
+- Men seem more likely to write JS primarily, while women are more likely to write CSS primarily.
 - Respondents who write more JS are less likely to test across environments
-  (and also less likely to answer that question)
+  (and also less likely to answer that question).
 - Kevin Powell sent people in all age brackets, but his largest bracket (22%) was people over 60!
   We love to see it.
   His next bracket (18%) was under 20.
-  I don't know why I'm doing Kevin Analytics,

 Clearly, I don't have a lot of answers here.
 I'm just not sure what I'm looking at,